microsoft/nnfusion/artifacts/figure16/README_FIGURE16.md

-# Experiment #3: Comparison of GPU utilization
+# Experiment #4: Comparison of GPU scheduling overhead

-Rammer's scheduling enables rTasks from different operators to execute alongside each other to achieve better GPU utilization.
+Rammer's techniques can effectively reduce scheduling overhead.
-This experiment is used to evaluate the utilization improvement by Rammer through comparing it with both TF and RammerBase.
+This experiment is used to evaluate the run-time scheduling overhead by comparing Rammer with both TF and RammerBase.

 ## Requirements